Shedeur Sanders, Travis Hunter help Colorado beat Cincinnati 34-23 to become bowl eligible

 The Bearcats (5-3, 3-2) trimmed the deficit to 31-23 with 3:51 remaining when Brendan Sorsby connected with tight end Joe Royer for a 6-yard TD.
 They tried for two points and couldn't convert.

+“I don’t think any guy on the sideline ever lost hope,” Sorsby said.
+“That's a credit to this team and this staff.”

 The game changed complexion just before halftime when Colorado's defense stuffed Sorsby on fourth-and-1 at the 46 with 33 seconds left.
-Soon after, Sanders found a wide-open Hunter to give Colorado a 24-14 lead at the break.
+It led to Sanders finding a wide-open Hunter to give Colorado a 24-14 lead at the break.

+“That momentum swing right before halftime was huge, obviously, in their favor,” Bearcats coach Scott Satterfield said.
+“Just obviously disappointed in the loss, not playing great.”

 The Buffaloes committed three unsportsmanlike conduct penalties, including one on safety Shilo Sanders in the fourth quarter that briefly landed him on the bench.
 There was another on Jimmy Horn Jr. early in the game.
 He hauled in a pass from Sanders and raced 57 yards for what would've been a first-quarter touchdown, but as he passed by a Cincinnati defensive back he flashed a "peace" sign.
 It drew a flag and negated the score.